 All work provided and services rendered are at the request of the client and intended for the client's purposes only.
 Benje Patterson Ltd and its employees do not accept any responsibility on any grounds whatsoever, including negligence, to any other person or organisation.
 While every effort is made by Benje Patterson Ltd to ensure that the information and analysis are accurate and reliable, Benje Patterson Ltd purposes only.
 Benje Patterson Ltd and its employees do not accept any responsibility on any grounds whatsoever, including negligence, to any other person or organisation.
-While every effort is made by Benje client's functions.
+While every effort is made by Benje of any kind as to whether any report provided by Benje Patterson Ltd will assist in the performance of the client's functions.
 Any reliance will be at your own risk.